In the Beginning

 Because they are such a joy to be around, they make chores easy.
 It's fun to be with them; so fun we often plant our lawn chairs in their enclosure and bask in goaty kisses and love.
 Our goats are small because they are of the Nigerian Dwarf breed.
 They are curious, intelligent, friendly and excellent nurturers and companions, even the boys!

 With the exception of Ozzie, who as mentioned above was born here, we have acquired all our bucks from other, reputable breeders who live half a state, or more, away.
 We do this because we keep a closed herd.
 Aside from the original foundation does (and wethers), and our few bucks, all the goats we keep have been born here.
-A closed herd means our stock is kept disease free (the bucks are kept in quarantine for a few months once acquired until they pass vet inspections and can shed any 'non-native' parasites they might have brought in).
+A closed herd means our stock is kept disease free (the bucks were kept in quarantine for a few months after they were acquired until they pass vet inspections and shed any 'non-native' parasites they might have brought in).
 Keeping a closed herd can be difficult, but it does mean that our goats are very healthy and have few parasite problems.
 It also means that they die of old age (including cancer) or weird accidents (including cougars), rather than disease.

 Time and nature being what they are, we have now experienced the full range of goat keeping, from the excitement of the first young goats on the property, the first babies, to the tragedies of old age, difficult births, cancer and cougar attacks.
 Despite the admittedly sad and difficult aspects of goats, the positive, fun, and satisfying parts of goat raising keep us going.
 We love the little ruminants!